cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 Note the staging hostname in `host`.

 Note that `ind_name` variable here refer to the top-level directory name where code is located, while `acq_ind_name` refer to the directory name where output csv files are located, which corresponds to the name of `source` column in our database, as mentioned in step 3.

 To automatically run acquisition job right after indicator job finishes successfully:

 1. In `Plugin` section, select `Interpret JSON in Output`.
-2. In `Chain Reaction` section, select your acquisition run job below to `Run Event on Success` You can read more about how the `chain_data` json object in the script above can be used in our subsequent acquisition job [here](https://github.com/jhuckaby/Cronicle/blob/master/docs/Plugins.md#chain-reaction-control).
+2. In `Chain Reaction` section, select your acquisition run job below to `Run Event on Success`

+You can read more about how the `chain_data` json object in the script above can be used in our subsequent acquisition job [here](https://github.com/jhuckaby/Cronicle/blob/master/docs/Plugins.md#chain-reaction-control).

-#### Acquisition job:
+#### Acquisition job

 The acquisition job use chained data from indicator job to determine where csv output files are, then load them into our database.

 Example script:

 ```
 #!/usr/bin/python3